( of )

 This 25 year old woman reports blurred vision and that viewed objects appear to oscillate.

-This abnormality is caused by
+This abnormality is caused by:

 Correct!
-You can see why the patient is reporting that viewed objects appear to oscillate (an illusion called “oscillopsia”)!
-She has seesaw nystagmus, a pendular oscillation in the torsional plane; one eye rises and intorts, the other eye falls and extorts.
-Seesaw nystagmus arises from a disturbance in the diencephalic and rostral midbrain generators of torsional gaze.
-Sellar tumors—craniopharyngiomas
+This is seesaw nystagmus, a disconjugate pendular oscillation in the torsional plane; one eye rises and intorts, the other eye falls and extorts.
+Seesaw nystagmus arises from a disturbance in the diencephalic and rostral midbrain gaze generators.
+It is often detected in early childhood.
+Common causes are sellar tumors such as craniopharyngiomas